 This should reduce the potential for becoming an assault victim.
 But also it will make it less likely that you will bump into something, trip or slip.
-Being able to spot landmarks and have a good understanding of where you is also helpful to prevent yourself getting lost or taking a wrong turn.
+Being able to spot landmarks and have a good understanding of where you are is also helpful to prevent yourself getting lost or taking a wrong turn.

 Running Off-Road in the Dark

-Running on pavements and roads with or without streetlights is one thing - taking your running off-road is a whole other level.
+Running on pavements and roads with or without streetlights is one thing - taking your nocturnal running off-road is a whole other level.